Affiliate Disclosure: Some links in this post are affiliate links. We may earn a small commission at no extra cost to you. Thanks for your support!

 DRINKS: There are plenty of drinks to try, including freshly squeezed juices, sugar cane, and smoothies, as well as bartenders serving takeaway cocktails/beers.

 ART: Local artists are everywhere at the Phuket Sunday Night Market.
-Some will draw your photo, others have already made paintings to sell, and several half coconuts made into art or handmade wooden elephants.
+Some will draw your photo, others have already made paintings to sell, and several half-coconuts have been made into art or handmade wooden elephants.

 CLOTHING: Like any night market in Thailand, a lot of different clothing is often sold there, and at the Phuket Sunday Night Market, it was no different from traditional Thai clothing, raw fabrics, logo t-shirts, and much more.